Data Collector Configuration

 ${file("<filename>")}

-For example, if you configure the xmail.username property as follows, Data Collector retrieves the user name from the email_username.txt file located in the Data Collector external resource archive file directory:
+For example, if you configure the xmail.username property as follows, Data Collector retrieves the user name from the email_username.txt file uploaded as an external resource for the deployment, as described in the Control Hub documentation:

 xmail.username=${file("email_username.txt")}